Project Snowblind: Gameplay

 Similar to the Deus Ex series, the focus of Project: Snowblind's gameplay is giving the player a variety of choices on how to approach any given situation.
 Although the game is generally linear, most levels feature multiple paths through any given area, allowing players to either rush in guns blazing or attempt to find a more stealthy side-path.
 Unlike Deus Ex, the game is entirely centered around pure combat, but nonetheless provides the player with multiple options regarding every battle.
 Every weapon in the game has a secondary fire mode, several of which create exotic effects such as a swarm of drones that will actively seek out and attack enemies.
 The player can also throw a variety of grenades with different effects, including a riot shield that creates a temporary stationary energy wall for the player to take cover behind.
 The player can also use a special "Icepick" device to hack enemy cameras, turrets, and robots and use them against enemy forces.
 The game also features several driveable vehicles.
 Finally, the player's character possesses a variety of nano-technology augmentations that can be used to grant them various powers.

 Augmentations

 One of the main focuses of Project: Snowblind's gameplay is Nathan Frost's nano-technology augmentations.
 Although most of Frost's augmentations are inactive at the beginning of the game, they become activated as the game progresses, granting Frost additional powers.

 Multiplayer

 Project: Snowblinds multiplayer mode features several of the gameplay elements found in the game's single-player campaign, including drivable vehicles, the ability to operate and hack cameras and turrets on the battlefield, and the ability to use augmentation powers.

+The Xbox version of Project: Snowblind had the option to download extra content via Xbox Live.
+The map "Repair Bay" was available for free.